azzaNZ/SoundbarAlive/README.md

 # SoundBarKeepAlive

+Author's note: I built this specifically for the Philips HTL3320 Soundbar which annoyingly turns off after 15 minutes of sound inactivity due to EU regulations and cannot be turned off.

-**Keep your soundbar or speakers awake — even when your PC is silent or muted.**
+**Keep your soundbar or speakers awake â€” even when your PC is silent or muted.**

 `SoundBarKeepAlive` is a lightweight Windows tray application that plays an inaudible silent tone every 10 minutes to prevent soundbars, monitors, or powered speakers from going into standby or "sleep mode" due to inactivity.